axnasim/InternetSystemsDevelopement/README.md

 We will use Github Issues to communicate what is done and what needs to be done.
 We will use email as needed for communication outside of Github.

-# Copyright
+# License and Copyright

+All associated documentation is licensed under the terms of the Creative Commons Attribution Share-Alike 3.0 license.
+See the file CC-BY-SA-3.0 for more details.

+Software licensed under Apache 2.0, see the file LICENSE for details.

+Copyright
   Joseph Eley
   Cooper Pendleton

 # Database Schema of the System

 We will use is the SPDX spec that DoSOCS uses.
+Relationships are stored in the existing RELATIONSHIPS table.

 # How to Use